joe-irving/drax_parody/_drafts/trees-can-f-ck-themselves.md

 ## Don't we need trees?

 No. Trees are actually bad for your health, instead we recommend a quick death and freezing your body in a cryogenic chamber until the world has burned itself to death.

+## How, exactly, does a tree f*ck itself?

+That is for us to know and you to dream of.

+## What about the trees in my local park?

+Yes, those too.

+***

+Well, we hope that all worries have been cleared up.
+Off to go pay off another politician